wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-app-service-environment-web-application-firewall.md

 ![Website Translations][WebsiteTranslations]

-## Securing Traffic to Azure Environment Using Network Resource Groups##
+## Securing Traffic to Azure Environment Using Network Security Groups (NSG)##
-Follow the [Control Inbound Traffic documentation](/documentation/articles/app-service-app-service-environment-control-inbound-traffic) for details on restricting traffic to your Azure Environment from the WAF only by using the VIP address of your Cloud Service.
+Follow the [Control Inbound Traffic documentation](/documentation/articles/app-service-app-service-environment-control-inbound-traffic/) for details on restricting traffic to your Azure Environment from the WAF only by using the VIP address of your Cloud Service.
 Here's a sample Powershell command for performing this task for TCP port 80.

     Get-AzureNetworkSecurityGroup -Name "RestrictWestUSAppAccess" | Set-AzureNetworkSecurityRule -Name "ALLOW HTTP Barracuda" -Type Inbound -Priority 201 -Action Allow -SourceAddressPrefix '191.0.0.1'  -SourcePortRange '*' -DestinationAddressPrefix '*' -DestinationPortRange '80' -Protocol TCP